rsevilla87/apf-watch-experiments/README.md

 - Verify that the remaining kube-apiserver instance enters in a crashloop state as is not able to handle such amount or requests.

-The previous behaviour is considerably mitigated after enabling p&f and tuning some kube-apiserver flags.
+The previous behaviour is considerably mitigated after enabling p&f, decreasing AssuredConcurrencyShares in *system* to 1, and configuring max-requests-inflight and max-mutating-requests-inflight to 750 and 250 respectively.

 ## Results